Most Popular Gold Coins & How Much Coins are Worth

 These coins come in denominations of 1/20 troy ounce, 1/10 troy ounce, 1/4 troy ounce, 1/2 troy ounce, 1 troy ounce, 2 troy ounces, 10 troy ounces, and 1 kg of 24 carat gold.
 However, the changing designs and the limited annual mintage actually gives the Australian Nugget/Kangaroo coins a boost in their numismatic value that is over the metal value.
 The Australian Nugget actually currently holds the title for the biggest and most valuable gold coin, with a specially minted version that weighs at one tonne, has a face value of A$1 million and metal value of over A$53 million.

-Below are the values of each Gold Australian Nugget based on an $1850/ounce gold price (Express Gold buy price in parentheses).
+Below are the values of each Gold Australian Nugget based on an $1850/ounce gold price with the amount Express Gold Cash would pay in parentheses.

 6) Australian Lunar Gold Coins